 Kinatico’s services are hosted in Australia in secure, accredited facilities.
 To help protect the privacy of data and personal information we collect and hold, we maintain physical, technical and administrative safeguards.
 We update and test our security technology on an ongoing basis.

 Kinatico ensures protection of personal Information and police Information through the maintenance of an information security policy which enforces physical, technical and administrative controls on the information we hold.
 Specifically, technical access and technical infrastructure are secured, digital certificates and password policies are managed and maintained securely.
 Staff are trained on privacy obligations and processes and we maintain a complete incident management register.

 The steps we take to secure the personal information we hold include ICT security (such as encryption, firewalls, anti-virus software and login and password protection), secure office access, personnel security and training and workplace policies.

-The induction process for new employees of Bright includes training on the privacy obligation of both the employee and Bright.
+The induction process for new employees of Kinatico includes training on the privacy obligation of both the employee and Kinatico.
 We train our employees to maintain the confidentiality, privacy and security of your information.

-All employees of Bright are required to enter into Confidentiality Agreements.
+All employees of Kinatico are required to enter into Confidentiality Agreements.
 Access to your Personal Information is restricted to employees who need it to provide services to you.